- How Sleep Works

 Read on to learn more about how to choose the right RV mattress.
 Our guide includes buying considerations, tips for shoppers, and other helpful information.
 Below you’ll find our picks for the best RV mattresses sold today.
 Our choices are based on verified customer and owner experiences, as well as intensive product research and analysis.

-Our Editor’s Pick is the Gel-Infused Green Tea Mattress from Zinus, a bed that offers better temperature neutrality and more pain/pressure relief than most other RV mattresses sold today.
+Our choice for best value is the Gel-Infused Green Tea Mattress from Zinus, a bed that offers better temperature neutrality and more pain/pressure relief than most other RV mattresses sold today.
 The bed features a comfort layer of gel memory foam supported with transitional polyfoam and a high-density polyfoam base.
-RV owners can choose between 6″ or 8″ profiles; the bed is also available in 10″ and 12″ profiles for standard mattress shoppers.
+RV owners can choose between 6 inch or 8 inch profiles; the bed is also available in 10 inch and 12 inch profiles for standard mattress shoppers.

 Cool sleep is a notable benefit of the Gel-Infused Green Tea Mattress, which absorbs minimal body heat and sleeps at a comfortable temperature for most.
 The mattress has a ‘Medium’ to ‘Medium Firm’ feel that is optimal for sleepers in the average and above-average weight groups, as well as lighter people who like a balance of conforming and support in their sleep surfaces.
 The Zinus Gel-Infused Green Tea Mattress is offered at a relatively low price-point and backed by a 10-year warranty.